nens/tile-store/README.rst

 Here are some instructions on what to do after you've created the project with nensskel.

-- Fill in a short description on https://github.com/lizardsystem/tile-store or https://github.com/nens/tile-store if you haven't done so already.

-- Use the same description in the ``setup.py``'s "description" field.

-- Fill in your username and email address in the ``setup.py``, see the ``TODO`` fields.
-If you use it, also check the ``bower.json``.

-- Also add your name to ``CREDITS.rst``.
-It is open source software, so you should claim credit!

-- Check https://github.com/nens/tile-store/settings/collaboration if the team
-  "Nelen & Schuurmans" has access.

 - Add a new jenkins job at
   http://buildbot.lizardsystem.nl/jenkins/view/djangoapps/newJob or